rileyjnevins/discord-zabbix-alert/README.md

-# Discord Alerts | Zabbix
+# Discord Alerts | Zabbix 5.X

 ![image](https://user-images.githubusercontent.com/64431703/115061856-4a6c2980-9eaf-11eb-8e74-eef7d3407e58.png)

-Working Discord Alerts for Zabbix Server 5.0+.

 # Foundation
 This code has been created by Zabbix (https://www.zabbix.com/integrations/discord) and has not been updated for newer Zabbix Server versions.
 I've simply adjusted their code to support the Discord API & Zabbix changes.
 I do not take/claim ownership of the contents found here.

 For more information about the Zabbix project, visit their website (https://www.zabbix.com/).

-# Setup
+# Setup/Installation
 1. Login to your Zabbix Server.
 2. Create a Macro under Administration -> General -> Macros.
 3. Create one named "{$ZABBIX.URL}" containing the URL to your Zabbix Server.